-The layout of Chime is simple: everyone that signs up will have access to a checking account (Chime calls this a “Spending Account”), a savings account, and a debit card.
+The layout of Chime is simple: every one that signs up will have access to a checking account (Chime calls this a “Spending Account”), a savings account, and a debit card.

-All money that you deposit into your Chime account will initially go to your checking account.
+All the money that you deposit into your Chime account will initially go to your checking account.
 You can use that money to make everyday purchases with your debit card, use it online like a standard checking account (to send money), or write paper checks using the Chime Checkbook app.

 Money from your checking account can be transferred to your savings account.
 Then, you can choose to keep it there or set up external transfer accounts (there is no charge to transfer cash).

-1. Chime Savings Round Ups
+Chime Savings Round-Ups